Wester Gladstone Hebridean Sheep

 Picture

-Gladstone Chi Chi is our first polled Soay, born in April 2010.
+Gladstone Chi Chi was our first polled Soay, born in April 2010.
 Polled Soays are relatively common on St Kilda but very rare on the mainland.
+In

-This year, 2011, Daisy has given us two more polled Soay lambs.
+2011, Daisy gave us two more polled Soay lambs.

 Soays are tough